manzurahmed/VisualStudioCodeTweaking/README.md

 ### 5. PHP Debug: by "Felix Becker"

+### 6. WordPress Snippet

+This VSCode plugin is maintained by TungVN.

-## How to update VisualStudio Code
+# How to update VisualStudio Code

 1. Un-install VisualStudio Code.
 2. Download **NEW** version and **Re-install** VisualStudio Code.